MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Lync/LyncTools/run-lyncperftool.md

 > [!NOTE]
-> <span data-ttu-id="9dd1b-121">Jede Instanz von LyncPerfTool. exe, die Sie starten, startet sofort die Anmeldung bei Benutzern, normalerweise mit einer Rate von einem Benutzer pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="9dd1b-121">Every instance of LyncPerfTool.exe that you start will immediately start signing in users, usually at a rate of one user per second.</span></span> <span data-ttu-id="9dd1b-122">Die maximale Benutzeranmelde Rate für den Pool beträgt ungefähr 12 pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="9dd1b-122">The peak user sign-in rate for the pool is about 12 per second.</span></span> <span data-ttu-id="9dd1b-123">Dies bedeutet, dass Sie nicht mehr als 12 LyncPerfTool-Instanzen gleichzeitig starten sollten, während sich die Benutzer immer noch anmelden.</span><span class="sxs-lookup"><span data-stu-id="9dd1b-123">This means that you should not start more than 12 LyncPerfTool instances at the same time, while the users are still signing in.</span></span> <span data-ttu-id="9dd1b-124">1000 Benutzer benötigen ungefähr 20 Minuten, um sich vollständig anzumelden, um eine pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="9dd1b-124">1000 users will take about 20 minutes to fully sign in, at one per second.</span></span>
+> <span data-ttu-id="5a2a8-121">Jede Instanz von LyncPerfTool.exe, die Sie starten, beginnt sofort mit dem Anmelden von Benutzern, normalerweise mit einer Rate von einem Benutzer pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="5a2a8-121">Every instance of LyncPerfTool.exe that you start will immediately start signing in users, usually at a rate of one user per second.</span></span> <span data-ttu-id="5a2a8-122">Die maximale Benutzeranmelde Rate für den Pool beträgt ungefähr 12 pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="5a2a8-122">The peak user sign-in rate for the pool is about 12 per second.</span></span> <span data-ttu-id="5a2a8-123">Dies bedeutet, dass Sie nicht mehr als 12 LyncPerfTool-Instanzen gleichzeitig starten sollten, während sich die Benutzer immer noch anmelden.</span><span class="sxs-lookup"><span data-stu-id="5a2a8-123">This means that you should not start more than 12 LyncPerfTool instances at the same time, while the users are still signing in.</span></span> <span data-ttu-id="5a2a8-124">1000 Benutzer benötigen ungefähr 20 Minuten, um sich vollständig anzumelden, um eine pro Sekunde.</span><span class="sxs-lookup"><span data-stu-id="5a2a8-124">1000 users will take about 20 minutes to fully sign in, at one per second.</span></span>